-Vials: USE OF A SYRINGE OTHER THAN A U-40 SYRINGE WILL RESULT IN INCORRECT DOSING.

-Shake the vial thoroughly until a homogeneous, uniformly milky suspension is obtained.
-Foam on the surface of the suspension formed during shaking should be allowed to disperse before the product is used and, if required, the product should be gently mixed to maintain a homogeneous, uniformly milky suspension before use.
-Clumps or white particles can form in insulin suspensions: do not use the product if visible clumps or white particles persist after shaking thoroughly.
+DOSAGE AND ADMINISTRATION USE OP A SYRINGE OTHER THAN A U-40 SYRINGE WILL RESULT IN INCORRECT DOSING.
+FOR SUBCUTANEOUS NUFCTION IN DOGS AND CATS ONLY Shake the vial thoroughly until a homogeneous, uniformly milky suspension is obtained.
+Feam on the surface of the suspension formed during shaking should be allowed to disperse before the product is used and, if required, the product should be gently mixed to maintain a homogeneous, uniformly milky suspension before use.
+Clumps or white particles can form in insulin suspensions: do not use the product if visible clumps or white particles persist after shaking throughly.
+Using a U-40 insulin syringe, the injection should be administered subcutaneously, 2 to 5 cm (3/4 to 2 in) from the dorsal midline, varying from behind the scapulae to the mid-lumbar region and alternating sides.